What's on this list and what isn't

 Adventure can be found in a wide range of literature, arguably in all literature.
 But for this list adventure is defined as fiction with the adventurous elements—action, exploration, conflict, danger—central to a quickly moving story.

-This list comprises the greatest creative works of adventure of all times, places and cultures.
+This list comprises the greatest creative works in the adventure genre of all times, places and cultures.

 • novels (Treasure Island)